paluh/purescript-pointed-list/README.md

 ## Type

-This library provides this type:
+Single type provided by this library is `Data.List.Pointed`:

 ```purescript
 newtype Pointed a = Pointed